haiiliin/pyabaqus-executor/docs/source/doc.rst

 When you have created a project file, you can click the **File -> Open** button in the menu bar or **Open** button in the tool bar or use the short cut **Ctrl + O** to open the project.

-You can also set the default opening application for **.abqjson** to Abaqus Executor.
+You can also set the default opening application for **.abqjson** file to Abaqus Executor.
 After that you can double-click the project file to open it in Abaqus Executor.
 The executable file path of Abaqus Executor is something like this:

 .. code-block::